Greetings mate, and Welcome aboard!

 With the 58X, you’ll notice everything just seems a bit louder, with a little more oomph and sparkle.

-If I could use an analogy, the sound of the 58X is like a photograph that has just a hair too much contrast.
+If I could use an analogy, the sound of the 58X is like a photograph that has a little too much contrast.

 As in, you can tell it’s doctored and seems just a smidgen overly drenched in color and lushness.